How You Can Make Time For a Morning Workout

 Use the snooze button sparingly (or not at all)

-Press snooze once or twice, and it becomes easy to talk yourself out of getting up to workout.
-Try setting your alarm tone to your favourite song to help you wake up in a good mood, or instead of hitting snooze, try doing a couple of quick stretches to wake you up gently.
+Press snooze once or twice and it becomes easy to talk yourself out of getting up to do your workout.
+Try setting your alarm tone to your favourite song to help you wake up in a good mood, or instead of hitting snooze, try doing a couple of quick stretches to help you wake you gently.